givenness/freeparticle/content/pages/about.md

 title: About
 ---

-I am an operator and artist tangled across music and tech.
+I am an operator and artist tangled in web3 and culture.

-I am currently working on the following teams...
+Currently, I work on the following teams...

 * [Friends with Benefits](https://fwb.help/) operations & events
 * [Refraction](https://www.refractionfestival.com/) curation & grants